 Allied victory in Europe during the Second World War was primarily achieved on the Eastern Front.
 Moreover, the German invasion of the Soviet Union in June 1941 initiated the most destructive conflict of all time; establishing the decisive theater of the entire war.
 It was the unrelenting bloodied maw of the Soviet Red Army that gnashed out the guts of the vaunted German Wehrmacht, leading to total capitulation of the Nazi state in 1945.
 Soviet war losses are estimated between 25 to 27 million dead over four years of war.
 British historian Andrew Roberts concludes that 4 out of every 5 German combat dead was due to fighting the Red Army.

-- Acquire as much material support from the Western Allies as possible, specifically through the auspices of American “Lend-Lease,” overcoming glaring Soviet industrial production inadequacies hounding throughout the war.
+- Foremost to acquire as much material support from the Western Allies as possible; specifically through the auspices of American “Lend-Lease,” overcoming glaring Soviet industrial production inadequacies hounding throughout the war.

 In view of this grim reality, each Allied nation had varying definitions and ideas how to best accommodate creating another front for significantly alleviating pressure on the Soviet Union.